projectxiel/main-server/public/bit-manipulation.md

 }

 ```
-To check the value of specific bits, you can use the bitwise AND operator with a mask where the targeted bits are 1.
-If x & (1 << n) is nonzero, then the nth bit of x is set.
+To check the value of specific bits, you can use the bitwise AND operator with a mask where the targeted bits are `1`.
+If `x & (1 << n)` is nonzero, then the nth bit of `x` is set.

-The reason is simple, if the targeted bit is 1 then the AND operation results in 1, and the number produced will be larger than 1, otherwise the AND operation will cause all bits to be 0 including the bit thats targeted since its already 0, this results in you zeroing out the number, and you'll find out that the targeted bit is a 0.
+The reason is simple, if the targeted bit is `1` then the AND operation results in `1`, and the number produced will be larger than `1`, otherwise the **AND** operation will cause all bits to be `0` including the bit thats targeted since its already `0`, this results in you zeroing out the number, and you'll find out that the targeted bit is a `1`.

-The above code illustrates this, its a simple program that takes in an argument from the commandline, and then creates a bit mask based on the value passed in as an argument, it then uses the AND operator on the mask and checks if the result is more than zero, because if it is, then that means that the bit set or equal to 1, therefore you should return 1, otherwise you can return 0 because the bit is a zero, this allows you to find the value of any bit in a number at any position.
+The above code illustrates this, its a simple program that takes in an argument from the commandline, and then creates a bit mask based on the value passed in as an argument, it then uses the **AND** operator on the mask and checks if the result is more than zero, because if it is, then that means that the bit set or equal to `1`, therefore you should return `1`, otherwise you can return `0` because the bit is a zero, this allows you to find the value of any bit in a number at any position.

 ### Clearing Bits